 module load cpu

-* Expanse will require users to enter a valid project name; users can list valid project by running the expanse-client
+* Expanse require users to enter a valid project name; users can list valid project by running the expanse-client

 script.